 The marker at Ayr harbour

-The black slab on the beach at Ayr, next to the harbour mouth, which indicates the western end of the River Ayr Walk.
+The black slab on the beach at Ayr, next to the harbour mouth, which

-It's meant to look like coal, the main product of East Ayrshire, where the
+The monument is meant to look like coal, once the main product of East Ayrshire, where the

 walk.
 Being a part of an important local walking route and therefore a

 tourist attraction it seems a great shame to leave it so poorly maintained.

 There is no information board or sign to advise tourists what they can see.